FMMadsen/AdventsOfCode/README.md

 #### Details
 1) Open solution in Visual Studio
+2) Ensure to use own branch
-2) Add test dataset into the Unit Test project under "TestDataSets" folder
+3) Add test dataset into the Unit Test project under "TestDataSets" folder
-3) Go to the Solutions project and start solve a day puzzle
+4) Go to the Solutions project and start solve a day puzzle
-4) Run Unit Tests to see if your solution works
+5) Run Unit Tests to see if your solution works
-5) When it works, get the full dataset from the website
+6) When it works, get the full dataset from the website
-6) Paste the full dataset into the Solutions folders 'DataSet' folder ex.: AdventOfCode2023Solutions/DataSets
+7) Paste the full dataset into the Solutions folders 'DataSet' folder ex.: AdventOfCode2023Solutions/DataSets
-7) Do not paste the full dataset into the Unit Test datasets - they are only for the small tests
+8) Do not paste the full dataset into the Unit Test datasets - they are only for the small tests
-8) Now run the Console Application "Puzzle Runner" which will output into console, your answer.
+9) Now run the Console Application "Puzzle Runner" which will output into console, your answer.
 Paste answer into the website solution